Succession to the Throne Act, 2013: In the House of Commons

 Bill C-53 was, along with English- and French-language versions of the Succession to the Crown Bill 2012, tabled in the House of Commons by Justice Minister Rob Nicholson on 31 January 2013 and given first reading.
 At the time, Nicholson stated to the House that the Governor General had "given his consent as far as Her Majesty's prerogatives may be affected to the consideration by Parliament of the bill..."
 On 4 February 2013, the bill passed the House of Commons without debate and moved to the Senate.

+In the Senate

 Before the bill was put before the upper chamber, Senators Elaine McCoy, Serge Joyal, and Hugh Segal were all quoted in Maclean's as desiring a debate in the Senate on Bill C-53.
-McCoy stated her opinion that the bill was meaningless, as a law passed after 1982 by Britain's parliament cannot have any effect in Canada, while Segal expressed his support for the bill and the government's rationale behind it.
+McCoy stated her opinion that the bill was meaningless, as a law passed after 1982 by Britain's Parliament cannot have any effect in Canada, while Segal expressed his support for the bill and the government's rationale behind it.
 All agreed a constitutional amendment would not be required.

-In the Senate

 On 5 February, the bill received its first reading in the Senate and the Succession to the Crown Bill 2012–13 was tabled.
 The bill's second reading in the Senate took place on 7 March 2013 and it was referred to the Standing Senate Committee on Legal and Constitutional Affairs.
 There, on 20 and 21 March, the committee heard from Associate Professor Andrew Heard of Simon Fraser University; Professor of Law Benoît Pelletier, from the University of Ottawa; Vice-Chairman Paul Benoit and Executive Director Garry Toffoli of the Canadian Royal Heritage Trust; Rob Nicholson; Karen Audcent, Donald Piragoff, and Warren Newman from the Department of Justice; and Joe Wild, Assistant Secretary to the Cabinet.
 The bill was returned to the Senate from the committee on 21 March 2013, unamended.